-Every year, NACM members gather for two days to connect, share about our work and communities, learn, and plan for the future of Indigenous midwifery in Canada.
+Every year, NCIM members gather to connect, share about our work and communities, learn, and plan for the future of Indigenous midwifery in Canada.

 It is an opportunity to support each other and the important work of Indigenous midwives to bring birth back to our communities.
 This usually takes place in the Fall, after the Canadian Association of Midwives conference.